 A newer approach to the treatment of gastric ulcers is the introduction of the proton-pump inhibitors, also referred to as the acid-pump inhibitors.
 This is the "gold standard" for ulcer treatment in humans and promises to be a cure for ulcers in horses.
 The major advantage is this treatment has the same active ingredient, omeprazole, as in human ulcer medication.
 Administered daily, the acid-pump will effectively block the production of gastric acid throughout the 24 hours after administration - making it an extremely effective ulcer treatment for horses.

 The only problem that arises with the use of these products is that they have to be taken off these medications prior to competition.
 This increases the risk of the ulcers reoccurring or not healing properly and thus will affect performance.

 Just as diet and feeding habits can be the solution, they are also instrumental to preventing ulcers in the first place.

 Equine Gastric Ulcer Syndrome is a major cause of underlying illness in performance horses and therefore impacts the health and performance of the horse.
-Make sure the horse’s diet includes access to pasture, adlib hay and highly soluble fibre sources such as HYGAIN FIBRESSENTIAL especially if they are stabled to allow them to produce the required amount of saliva to buffer the stomach acid produced.
+Make sure the horse’s diet includes access to pasture, adlib hay and highly soluble fibre sources, especially if they are stabled.
+This assists them in producing saliva, which in turn helps to buffer stomach acid.

 Reduce or remove stress factors affecting the horse and seek treatment from your veterinarian.
 Remember effective treatment entails environmental, behavioural and dietary management as well as medical intervention.